$30.99-$38.39 hourly / $5,370.90-$6,653.60 monthly / $64,450.80-$79,843.20 annual

 Establishes and maintains the clerical processes and procedures of the assigned office.

-Prepares correspondence, agendas, minutes, brochures, reports, tables, organizational charts, bulletins, memoranda, and other related materials using a variety of software applications on computer equipment and may review and edit material, prepared by others, for accuracy and compliance with guidelines.
+Prepares correspondence, agendas, minutes, brochures, reports, tables, organizational charts, bulletins, memoranda, and other related materials using a variety of software applications and may review and edit material, prepared by others, for accuracy and compliance with guidelines.

 Keeps supervisor apprised of office activities, approaching deadlines, status of pending operational documents and other requested information.